HonkingGoose/git-gosling/docs/further_resources/recommended_reading.md

 ## How to change your Git history

-You can clean up messy work, with `git rebase`, before showing it to the world or your co-workers.
+You can clean up messy work with `git rebase` before showing it to the world or your co-workers.
 Using `git rebase` without knowing what you're doing is a recipe for disaster.

-The [git-rebase.io](https://git-rebase.io/) website will get you plenty of hands-on `git rebase` exercise.
+Go to the [git-rebase.io](https://git-rebase.io/) website to get plenty of hands-on exercise with `git rebase`.

 ## Learn more Git workflows